 The Lafayette Debates is an international platform for student dialogue and debate founded by the Embassy of France to the United States and The George Washington University in the belief that now, more than ever, a vigorous and respectful transatlantic dialogue is of the utmost importance not only to the citizens of France and the United States, but also the world.

-The 2018 Lafayette Debates Championships will be held at the Embassy of France to the United States in Washington DC on April 8.
-The top ranked students from the competition will win study tours to Paris on which they will further explore the Lafayette Debates topic area in meetings with French scholars, activists and thought leaders.
+The 2018 Lafayette Debates U.S. National Championship was held at the Embassy of France to the United States in Washington DC on April 8.
+The top ranked students at the tournamentwon study tours to Paris on which they will further explore the Lafayette Debates topic area in meetings with French scholars, activists and thought leaders.